-- 23. Any person may report an incident or complaint alleging a breach of the Code, in writing within fourteen (14) days of the alleged incident to the Organization's Complaints Administrator (when identified) or to the Organization.
-If the Organization has not identified a Complaints Administrator, it will appoint one immediately.
-The timeline for submitting a complaint can be waived or extended at the Complaints Administrator's discretion. - 24.
-At the Organization's discretion, the organization may act as the Complainant and initiate the complaint process under the terms of this Code.
-In such cases, the organization will identify an individual to represent the organization. - 25.
-If the Complaints Administrator is in a conflict of interest situation or at their sole discretion, the Complaints Administrator may refer the complaint to another staff person or may appoint an external Complaints Administrator. - 26.
-Individuals who wish to file a complaint will submit the following: - a) The complaint in writing - b) Contact information of the complainant - c) Name of the Respondent - d) Contact information of the Respondent (if known) - e) Sections of the Code that the Respondent allegedly violated - f) All evidence that supports the complaint (including emails, videos, witness statements, etc.) - g) Requested remedies or sanctions - 27.
-Upon receipt of a written complaint, the Complaints Administrator will review the submissions received as part of the complaint and will determine one or more of the following outcomes: - a) The complaint may not be filed within the correct jurisdiction.
-The Complaints Administrator will consult with the Organization and any potentially-affected Affiliate Organizations.
-The Complaints Administrator will determine whether the Organization can address the complaint.
-If not, the Complaints Administrator will inform the Complainant of the correct jurisdiction for filing the complaint - b) Request additional clarifying documentation from the Complainant - c) Request a response document from the Respondent - d) Appoint an Investigator to investigate the complaint, interview parties and witnesses, and prepare an Investigator's Report that will guide the Complaints Administrator in making a decision (the Investigator's Report may be provided to the Final Decision Making Panel, if appointed, but does not replace the requirement for a hearing (if held)) - e) Propose the use of mediation
+- 20. Any person may report an incident or complaint alleging a breach of the Code, in writing within fourteen (14) days of the alleged incident to Ontario Soccer or the applicable Affiliate Organization who will forward the complaint to the Complaints Administrator.
+This timeline can be waived or extended at the Complaints Administrator's discretion.
+At Ontario Soccer's or the Affiliate Organization's discretion, the organization may act as the Complainant and initiate the complaint process under the terms of this Code.
+In such cases, the organization will identify an individual to represent the organization.

+- 21. If the Complaints Administrator is in a conflict of interest situation or at their sole discretion, the Complaints Administrator may refer the complaint to another Ontario Soccer or applicable Affiliate Organization Staff person or may appoint an external Complaints Administrator to handle the administrative side of the complaint on behalf of Ontario Soccer or the applicable Affiliate Organization.
+Such appointment is not appealable.

+- 22. Individuals who wish to file a complaint will submit the following:

+- a) The complaint in writing

+- b) Contact information of the complainant

+- c) Name of the Respondent

+- d) Grounds for the complaint

+- e) all evidence that supports the complaint

+- f) Requested remedy or remedies

-- f) Determine that a Proposed Result should apply.
-Proposed Results include: - i.
-The complaint is not substantiated and no sanction will be imposed - ii.
-Verbal or written reprimand - iii.
-Verbal or written apology - iv.
-Service or other contribution - v.
-Removal of certain privileges - vi.
-Suspension from certain teams, events, and/or activities - vii.
-Suspension from all activities for a designated period of time - viii.
-Payment of the cost of repairs for property damage - ix.
-Suspension of funding - x.
-Expulsion - xi.
-Any other sanction considered appropriate for the offense - 28.
-If multiple complaints have been submitted against the same Respondent(s), or if multiple Respondents have been named in one or more complaints, the Complaints Administrator will take steps to handle the complaints in a single combined process.
-However, if any Party declines to participate in a combined process, the Complaints Administrator must permit the Parties to submit or respond to the complaint separately. - 29.
-The Complaints Administrator will promptly inform the Complainant and the Respondent in writing of the determination and/or Proposed Result, if any.
+- 23. Upon receipt of a written complaint, the Complaints Administrator will review the submissions received as part of the complaint and the applicable Governing Documents and will determine one or more of the following outcomes or sanctions: - a) The complaint is not filed within the correct applicable jurisdiction and inform the Complainant of the correct jurisdiction - b) Request additional clarifying documentation from the Complainant - c) Request a response document from the Respondent - d) Appoint an Investigator, when necessary, to investigate the complaint, interview parties and witnesses, and prepare an Investigator's Report that will guide the Complaints Administrator in making a decision (the Investigator's Report may be provided to the Final Decision Making Panel, if appointed, but does not replace the requirement for a hearing (if held)) - e) Determine whether the complaint is frivolous and/or within the jurisdiction of this Code - f) The complaint is not substantiated and no sanction imposed - g) Propose the use of mediation - h) Verbal or written reprimand - i) Verbal or written apology - j) Service or other contribution - k) Removal of certain privileges - I) Suspension from certain teams, events, and/or activities - m) Suspension from all activities for a designated period of time - n) Payment of the cost of repairs for property damage - o) Suspension of funding - p) Expulsion - q) Any other sanction considered appropriate for the offense - 24.
+The Complaints Administrator will promptly inform the Complainant and the Respondent in writing of the sanction, if any. - 25.
+Records of all decisions and sanctions, if any, will be maintained by the organization maintaining jurisdiction.